lazyguyy/raetselnasen-solver/Readme.md

 ```
 Obviously we cannot say with certainty what the solution should be, but depending on the context we may be able to discard the second group of matches, since ``forbes`` might be very unlikely to be part of the solution.

+Here we also see the structure of a query: Depending on the placement of the known words in the current configuration, we simply construct each word from the actual solution to the best of our abilities, filling unknown letters in with a '?'.

 Adding the filter ``filters=[{satisfy=false;regex=^f.*;}]`` to our second word discards that group of matches completely, and we arrive at
 ```
 ...